JacobGa03/WikiKnights/COP 3502C/Stacks/stack-basics.md

 # Applications of Stacks

-One application where we can use Stacks is when evaluating mathematical expressions in `postfix notation`.
+One application where we can use Stacks is when evaluating mathematical expressions in `postfix notation` .
 In order to understand what `postfix` even means, let's relate it to something you're probably more familiar with.

-When we write `3 + 7 * 5`, we call placing the arithmetic operators in between the numbers `infix notation`; this is because we place the operators `in`between the operands.
-As you might guess `postfix notation` is when we place the operators AFTER the operands.
+> If you've heard the phrase "reverse polish notation", that is another way to say `postfix notation`.

+When we write `3 + 7 * 5`, we  that `7 * 5` should be evaluated first; this gives us `35`.
+From here we take `35` and and `3` giving us `38` as our final answer.

+But, why did `7 * 5` go first?
+Why not `3 + 7`?
+Most of us (hopefully) know the answer to this.
+In elementary school you learned about the order of operations: parenthesis, exponents, multiplication, division, addition, and subtraction (`PEMDAS` mnemonic helps us remember).

 "Why would we need this?"
 Well, when computers perform arithmetic they have no concept of operator precedents like we do.
 This precedents allows us to remove the ambiguity that arises when we write equations in `infix notation`.